dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 ![simulatorPreview](../../images/simulator_preview.png)

-Then run the app and connect your mobile device to the remote controller using Apple's lighting cable.
+Then, run the app and connect your mobile device to the remote controller using Apple's lighting cable.
 You may see the following screenshot:

 ![enterNaviModeFailed](../../images/enterNaviModeFailed.jpg)

-**Important**: To fix this problem, please switch the Remote Controller's mode selection to the **F** position(which used to be the A position in the previous version) and press **Retry** button.
+**Important**: To fix this problem, please switch the Remote Controller's mode selection to the **F** position (which used to be the A position in the previous version) and press **Retry** button.
 If the mode selection bar is in the F position when the autopilot is powered on, the user must toggle back and forth between **F** and another position and then press the **Retry** button again.

 You are required to be in the **F** position when using the Ground Station, Hotpoint and Joystick functions in the DJI Mobile SDK.

 ![switchFlightMode](../../images/switchFlightMode.png)

 Next, let's go to the DJI PC Simulator on your PC and press the **Start Simulation** button.
-If you check the application now, a tiny red aircraft wil be shown on the map as seen below:
+If you check the application now, a tiny red aircraft will be shown on the map as seen below:

 ![aircraftOnMap1](../../images/aircraftOnMap1.jpg)